csc-training/high-level-gpu-programming/exercises/sycl-optimization-performance-c2s/sycl2/Readme.md

 # SYCL2 LAB
-We will be working on [Mahti and or Lumi](https://github.com/csc-training/high-level-gpu-programming/blob/main/Exercises_Instructions.md), this is up to you!
+We will be working on [Mahti and/or Lumi](https://github.com/csc-training/high-level-gpu-programming/blob/main/Exercises_Instructions.md)!
 <br>
 For all the exercises you have to write some code, compile the program and then run the program.
 There are suggested solutions but don't look at them to early.